Lord Patten and Hon. Enrico Letta, co-chairs of the Pontignano Conference

 The Conference is held under the Chatham House Rule, therefore participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.

-The theme for the 2014 conference is ‘Better together or Better apart?’.
-The concept note below explains the context of the overall theme as well as the challenges that will be addressed in the four working groups of the conference.
+The theme for the 2014 conference was ‘Better together or Better apart?’.
+The concept note below explains the context of the overall theme as well as the challenges that have been addressed in the four working groups of the conference.

 The theme for the 2013 conference was ‘European Welfare Democracy: Changing gear of changing vehicle?’
 You can find out more about last year's conference by downloading the brochure.